Orin8168/baromodlistman/README.md

-A manager for barotrauma's .xml modlist files
+A manager for Barotrauma's .xml modlist files